cornelltech/clinical-medicine/README.md

 Slice is a search application for radiology reports.
 It is used by radiologists and residents.
 Slice has been built with a lot of feedback from radiologists.
 Slice is designed from bottom up to provide a great user experience.
+Slice is currently used by radiologists at WCMC to search thousands of reports

 [Demo](http://slice.jaichaudhary.com)